 Ex: Filip will give me a lift to work tomorrow.

-Ex: I can’t do this.
+Ex: I can’t do this by myself.
 Would you give me a hand?

 Ex: The airline company was unable to give us any information about the flight.